 Photo 2.
-Ferahan, 4'3 x 6'5, 1880-1890.
+Ferahan, $4'3 \times 6'5$, 1880-1890.
 Of a type that was made for the English market, it was called the 'Gentlemen's carpet.
-The field and border were likely combined from other rugs; as this border more often seen in Senneh rugs.
+The field and border were likely combined from other rugs; this border more often seen in Senneh rugs.

-America.
-The OCM became the first vertically integrated rug producer and was buying massive quantities of wool, spinning, dying and sending complete packages of designs and yarn all over Turkey.
-They washed and finished their own rugs and shipped directly to customers from Smyrna.
-The efficiencies they achieved allowed them absolute pricing control and the seven shareholders operated like a cartel.
+Manufacturing LTD, (OCM).
+These companies had been active in Istanbul and set up headquarters in the port city of Smyrna, (now Izmir).
+From the start, the OCM was a marketing oriented company headed by James Baker of G.P & J. Baker & Co in London.
+Baker's firm was one of the seven founding companies and he brought an extensive selling network throughout Europe and America.
+The OCM became the first vertically integrated rug producer and was buying massive quantities of wool, spinning, dying and sending complete packages of designs and yarn all over Anatolia.
+They washed and finished their own rugs and shipped directly to customers from the port of Smyrna.
+The efficiencies they achieved allowed them absolute pricing control and the seven shareholders operated much like a cartel.
 The early OCM rug designs were exact copies of the rugs shown in the famous 1891 Vienna exhibit of Hapsburg carpets.
-An extensive collection of these OCM designs are now owned by the Peykar family of Nourison, Inc.
+The collection of the OCM design masters is now owned by the Peykar family of Nourison, Inc.

-By 1910 the OCM had spread its operations across Turkey to the Caspian Sea, but still needed more production.
-Now they turned their attention to Persia.
+By 1910 the OCM had spread its operations across Anatolia and needed more production; they turned their attention to Persia.
 James Baker and his nephew A. Cecil Edwards ventured there, arriving first in Hamadan where they bought as many rugs as they could find.
 They went on to Kerman and found that one of their main competitors for the American market, New York's Fritz and La Rue & Co, was already well entrenched there.
-So,

-Baker and Edwards moved on Mashad where they did find many rugs for sale.
+Baker and Edwards went on to Mashad and there found many rugs for sale.
 Returning from their first trip the pair convinced the stockholders of the OCM to move boldly in Persia with what they termed 'systemized' weaving on a Turkish scale.
 In 1911 Cecil Edwards was back in Persia overseeing one of the most incredible expansions in business history.
 He organized buying branches in Hamadan and Mashad also opening in Malayer, Isphahan, Joshegan and Kashan by the end of that year.
 Meanwhile, James Baker was in New York where he bought the Fritz and La Rue company, bringing both the Kerman production and its American customers under the expanding OCM network.

-Over 1912 Cecil Edwards continued to buy up all the production he could find, shipping rugs directly to London and New York.
+Over 1912 Cecil Edwards continued to buy up all the production he could find shipping rugs directly to London and New York.
 But, he also set up spinning and dying facilities and began sending out full production packages realizing the objective of duplicating the OCM's Turkish system of production.
 These rugs, though, needed to be shipped to Istanbul for a quicklime, (calcium carbonate), wash that gave the new rugs an aged appearance.
 Using an organized approach and a growing reputation for dependability Edwards was able to coax the deeply entrenched Tabrizi rug traders over to the OCM and also to buy the staff and operations of nearly all of their former competitors.